pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-hosted-createempty-md/17-troubleshooting.md

 ## Provided host name not valid

-If you receive the error message "The provided host name is not valid for this server.", then update your `settings.php` file with a trusted host setting.
+If you receive the error message `The provided host name is not valid for this server.`, update your `settings.php` file with a trusted host setting.
 Refer to the [Trusted Host Setting](/settings-php#trusted-host-setting) documentation for more information.

 ## Inspect Site Logs

-If the site doesn't load properly, before you do too much work to investigate issues, clear the cache and try again.
+If the site doesn't load properly, clear the cache and try again.

 Use Terminus to inspect the site's logs;